 I've seen that.
 So there's a disconnect.
 And of course, even if you get out of that, even if you reach your FI number, You're gonna hit an impasse where you're, you're not going to see eye to eye.

 I think it's important too, to have these conversations early.
 And that little exercise has worked for hundreds of people, hundreds of couples that I mentioned, and most of them do bring in wine or a drink with them just to ease the conversation, but it does work.

 Creating a Rich Life Together

-Elle Martinez: again , I agree with you, on a lot of things. you bring up a lot of good points. even though you have a picture and, you know, you have a vision that you’re going towards life changes, you change, you grow, you evolve, develop, and it’s okay.
+Elle Martinez: You bring up a lot of good points. even though you have a picture and, you know, you have a vision that you're going towards life changes, you change, you grow, you evolve, develop, and it's okay.

 your plans will adjust as well.
 But having a plan that you're working towards, it's much easier to redirect that momentum.